Hospice & Palliative Medicine Fellowship

 Emily Couric Clinical Cancer Center

-The busy interdisciplinary team includes a physician, nurse practitioner, dedicated social worker, nurse liaison, and chaplain resident, which provides consulting services throughout the hospital, situated in a 600-bed academic tertiary care hospital serving a large catchment area UVA hospital also includes a dedicated inpatient hospice unit.
-The inpatient consult service sees more than 1600 new consults per year, with more than 5700 total patient encounters.
+The busy interdisciplinary team comprises a physician, nurse practitioner, dedicated social worker, nurse liaison, and a chaplain resident, providing consulting services throughout the hospital, located in a 600-bed academic tertiary care hospital serving a large catchment area.
+UVA Hospital also includes a dedicated inpatient hospice unit.
+The inpatient consult service handles more than 1,600 new consults annually, resulting in over 5,700 patient encounters.

 The Continuity Clinic in the Emily Couric Clinical Cancer Center provides supportive care Monday through Friday.
-Fellows see patients longitudinally one day per week.
+Fellows see patients on a one-day-per-week basis.
 UVA is a CAPC-designated Palliative Care Leadership Center, with a focus on outpatient clinical services.

 Hospice Care